 The effect of Renaissance Reinsurance and Glencoe being CFCs is twofold.
 As described above, Renaissance Reinsurance's and Glencoe's status as a CFC may result in their not incurring U.S. corporate income tax on their foreign source investment income.
 Additionally, such status results in each U.S. Shareholder being required to include in its income, based on the extent of its interest in the Company, its pro rata share of Renaissance Reinsurance's and Glencoe's subpart F income.
-U.S. Shareholders taxed currently on their pro rata share of Renaissance Reinsurance's and Glencoe's subpart F income.
-U.S. Shareholders taxed currently on their pro rata share of Renaissance Reinsurance's and Glencoe's subpart F income will not be taxed on dividends actually distributed by the Company that are allocable to such income.
-All of Renaissance Reinsurance's and Glencoe's income is expected to be subpart F income.
-Persons who are not U.S. Shareholders will not have to include subpart F income in their income, except as described below in connection with the Related Person Insurance Income Rules.
+U.S. Shareholders taxed currently on their pro rata share of Renaissance Reinsurance's and Glencoe's subpart F income U.S. Shareholders taxed currently on their pro rata share of Renaissance Reinsurance's and Glencoe's subpart F income will not be taxed on dividends actually distributed by the Company that are allocable to such income.
+All of Renaissance Reinsurance's and Glencoe's Shareholders will not have to include subpart F income in their income, except as described below in connection with the Related Person Insurance Income Rules.